transistorfet/femtos/README.md

 # `femtos`

->  A femtosecond representation of time, duration, and frequency
+>  A femtosecond-based representation of time, duration, and frequency, for the purpose of simulation